India v Australia: Hosts complete series whitewash in Delhi

 Lyon picked up where he left off on day two with the wickets of Sachin Tendulkar and Virat Kohli in India's second innings to take his total to nine for the Test.

-But the defeat ended a miserable series for the tourists, who dropped four of their players for the third Test, including vice-captain Shane Watson for a breach of team discipline.
+But the defeat ended a miserable series for the tourists, who for the third Test, including vice-captain Shane Watson for a breach of team discipline.